revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JUnit.md

 ---

-52. What `assert()` does in JUnit?
+52.What `assert()` does in JUnit?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-`assert()` is used to compare actual and expected results in JUnit.
-It has various implementations like `assertEquals()`,`assertArrayEquals()`,`assertFalse()`, `assertNotNull()`, etc.
+`assert()` is used to compare actual and expected results in JUnit.It has various implementations like `assertEquals()`,`assertArrayEquals()`,`assertFalse()`, `assertNotNull()`, etc.

 </blockquote>
 </details>

 ---

-53. Differentiate TDD and BDD?
+53.Differentiate TDD and BDD?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-The key difference is the scope.
-TDD is a development practice while BDD is a team methodology.
-In TDD, the developers write the tests while in BDD the automated specifications are created by users or testers (with developers wiring them to the code under test.)
+The key difference is the scope.TDD is a development practice while BDD is a team methodology.In TDD, the developers write the tests while in BDD the automated specifications are created by users or testers (with developers wiring them to the code under test.)

 </blockquote>
 </details>

 ---

-54. Why do we need Unit testing?
+54.Why do we need Unit testing?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)